Low Glycemic Index Ricotta Gnocchi | Egg-Free

 • Can I substitute the low glycemic index mix?

-If you do not have the low glycemic index mix you can use semolina, whole grain semolina or another low glycemic index whole grain flour: egg-free ricotta gnocchi with other flour or semolina.
+If you don’t have the low glycemic index mix, you can use semolina, wholemeal semolina, or another low glycemic index wholemeal flour: egg-free ricotta gnocchi | with semolina or wholemeal flour.

 Author image